Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 Let’s add a simple spatial element to our model by putting our agents on a grid, and making them move around it at random.
 Instead of sending a letter to any random agent, they’ll give it to an agent on the same cell.
 We could imagine that this represents them existing close enough to know each other and have reasons to send a letter in the first place.

 `Mesa` offers two main types of grids: `SingleGrid` and `MultiGrid`.[^22] `SingleGrid` enforces at most one agent per cell; `MultiGrid` allows multiple agents in the same cell.
-Since we want agents to be able to share a cell, we use `MultiGrid`, which we instatiate with width and height paramaters, and which will always be toroidal:
+Since we want agents to be able to share a cell, we use `MultiGrid`, which we instatiate with width and height paramaters, and which will always be toroidal (hence the `True` designation):

 ```python
 self.grid = mesa.space.MultiGrid(width, height, True)